pepperstone/ps-currency-converter/README.md

 The user can enter a query into the input, e.g. 1 AUD to USD, and the app will display the converted amount.

-The foundations of the app layout and exchange rate API integration are provided for you.
+The foundations of the app and exchange rate API integration are provided for you.
 You can reuse what is already there or create your own.

 ### Requested Features

 - Display the converted amount based on the exchange rate
 - Display errors related to user input or from the exchange rate API
+- User input does not have to be case sensitive
 - Allow the displayed converted amount to be swapped
 - Display a history of previous converted amounts